How to Use Scrum with a Decentralized Team

-Scrum and a Decentralized Team
+Managing Scrum alongside a Decentralized Team

-Running a Meeting
+Tips for Running a Meeting

 - Try not to ask people, "What did you do?"
 It sets the wrong tone.